nginxinc/nginx-basics-workshops/labs/lab2/readme.md

     ```

-1. After saving and quitting VI, test it with `nginx -t`.
+1. Save your file, and test your NGINX config by running `nginx -t` command from within the container.
 If the configuration is valid, it will tell you so.
 If you have any errors, it will tell you which file and line number needs to be fixed.

 1. Reload NGINX with `nginx -s reload`.